ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware/README.md

     Mine shows `enp0s31f6`, `wlan0` (connected to my wifi network ESSID), and `lo`.
 So, `wlan0` is my internal wifi card.

-1. Plug in the Alfa USB adapter, and run `iwconfig` again.
+1. Plug in the external USB adapter, and run `iwconfig` again.
 I now see a `wlan2` adapter as well.
-That is my Alfa USB adapter.
+That is my external USB adapter.
 1. Disable my internal wifi card (`wlan0` in my case) ([source](https://askubuntu.com/a/204536/327339)):

     ```bash